-I love making Gingerbread houses for the holidays and a great start with a recipe for the perfect Royal icing.
+I love making Gingerbread houses for the holidays, and a great start is with a recipe for the perfect royal icing.
 It makes the house easy to put together and tastes great, to boot.

 Make sure your Gingerbread house gets the perfect start with this royal icing recipe.

-Some years, I make the whole gingerbread house from scratch and add the icing to it.
+Some years, I make gingerbread house dough from scratch and add the icing to it.
 In other years, I just buy a kit.
 But even with the kit, I like to make my own icing.

 To make the perfect Gingerbread royal icing, you will need these supplies:

-- 1 pound – about 3-3/4 cups of confectioner’s sugar (be sure to sift it to get all the lumps out!)
+- 3-3/4 cups of confectioner’s sugar (be sure to sift it to get all the lumps out!)

 - 2 large egg whites

-- 1 teaspoon pure vanilla extract (don’t skimp and use the initiation.
-You can tell in the taste!)
+- 1 teaspoon pure vanilla extract (don’t skimp and use imitation vanilla.
+It tastes so much better!

 Place the royal icing into a pastry bag that has been fitted with a writing tip.